liquibase/liquibase-contribute-site/docs/code/architecture/index.md

 End-user interactions with Liquibase always start with some sort of interface/front-end/"integration".
 The different integrations allow Liquibase to cleanly fit into existing tools and workflows.

-Some integrations such as the CLI and Maven allow the user to execute any of Lhe liquibase commands on demand.
+Some integrations such as the CLI and Maven allow the user to execute any of the liquibase commands on demand.
-The Docker, NodeJS and others work the same way as they are simply adapting the CLI to a particular way of running it.
+The Docker, NodeJS, and other integrations work the same way as they are simply adapting the CLI to a particular way of running it.
 Others, such as Spring and Quarkus embed Liquibase into application logic and automatically call Liquibase commands itself.

 However, all integrations are simply wrappers around the core Liquibase engine.
 They translate the user's request into calls to the same underlying business logic.